natescherer/PoshEmail/CONTRIBUTING.md

 ## How to Contribute

-If you would like to make a simple contribution (a few lines or less), please put it in an Issue with the "contribution" label.

-For larger contributions, please fork this project, make the changes/additions, and then issue a Pull Request.
+To contribute, please fork this project, make the changes/additions, and then issue a Pull Request.
 Never done a pull request before?
 There's an easy tutorial [here](http://makeapullrequest.com/).

 ## How to report a bug